Meadows Center for Water and the Environment

 The Meadows Center develops programs and techniques for ensuring sustainable water, economic resources as well as ecosystem health.
-The Center is used by Texas State University State University, and its multidisciplinary departments are involved with water resource management studies and research.
+The center is used by Texas State University, and its multidisciplinary departments are involved with water resource management studies and research.

 The Meadows Center at Spring Lake Hall houses the Texas Stream Team, a volunteer program that monitors the water quality of freshwater systems throughout the state.

-The Center was established in 1994 when Texas State, formerly Southwest Texas University, purchased land that was previously used as an amusement park, including Spring Lake, then an artificial freshwater reservoir.
+The center was established in 1994 when Texas State, formerly Southwest Texas University, purchased land that was previously used as an amusement park, including Spring Lake, then an artificial freshwater reservoir.

 History

 Natural habitat

 The San Marcos Springs are the headwaters of the San Marcos River.

 Aquarian Center was designated as a "critical habitat," subject to the Endangered Species Act, because the springs are home to the fountain darter, the Texas Blind Salamander, the San Marcos Salamander, the San Marcos gambusia, and Texas Wild Rice.
 The San Marcos gambusia may be extinct as none have been seen since 1983.